-From 28 - 30 November, Reeperbahn Festival visited Ghana‘s capital for the first time and immersed itself in the music and the local scene in Accra.
+From 28 - 30 November 2019, Reeperbahn Festival visited the African continent for the first time with a delegation and artists and immersed itself in the local music scene of Ghana's capital at the Music In Africa Conference for Collaborations, Exchange and Showcases (ACCES).

 „For us it was important to travel with likeminded colleagues from around the industry to Africa at these very exciting times where everybody is trying to understand the chances of the market.
 Thanks to participating in this delegation we were able to exchange ideas and see where opportunities exist.
 We met great people during ACCES, got really good insights and believe we definitely made the right decision joining the Reeperbahn Festival International Accra delegation.“